andrewvanovernl/andrewvanovernl/README.md

 - I'm an aspiring Front-End Developer 👍
 - 🌍 I'm based in Tilburg, Netherlands
 - See my portfolio at https://lustrous-bavarois-5a9a5e.netlify.app/
+- See my Updated portfolio here!
+Much more styling https://subtle-tapioca-8e00d2.netlify.app/
 - 📫  You can contact me at AndrewVanoverNL@gmail.com
-- 🧠 I'm learning Back-End Development and more React
+- 🧠 I'm learning Back-End Development, PHP, and more React